 Breast milk production is a demand-and-supply-based process.
 Yet, mothers experience low milk supply causing insufficient milk intake by the baby.
 Some of the common symptoms of low milk supply are the breasts feeling soft, the baby feeding often, or feeding for a longer duration in every session.
 However, these symptoms don’t necessarily indicate low milk supply and can also happen in other breastfeeding problems.

-How to manage: If you suspect your baby isn’t getting enough milk, look for the particular cause.
+How to manage: If you suspect your baby isn’t getting enough milk, look for the particular cause and contact a board-certified lactation expert.
 Breastfeed your baby often and for extended periods to stimulate milk production.
 You can also use a breast pump or massage your breasts to promote milk supply.
 Eat a well-balanced diet and maintain adequate hydration to ensure a healthy milk flow.

 5. Too much milk supply